A toric degeneration of Kronecker moduli spaces: The main theorem

 \begin{cor} The finite set $\{f_{T^\pm}: T \text{ primitive semi-standard tableaux pair}\}$ is a SAGBI basis for the Cox ring of $\K$, when $\gcd(r_1,r_2)=1.$ \end{cor}

 SAGBI bases are of interest in part because of their close connection to toric degenerations.
 We now describe the resulting toric degeneration of $\K$.

-In the next theorem, we show that $\K$ has a toric degeneration to the toric variety associated to the intersection of (scaled) Gelfand--Cetlin polytopes. \begin{thm} Assume $\gcd(r_1,r_2)=1$.
+In the next theorem, we show that $\K$ has a toric degeneration to the toric variety associated to the intersection of (scaled) Gelfand--Cetlin polytopes $P_{r_1,nr_2}$ and $P_{r_2,n r_1}$.
+The lattice polytope $P_{r_1,n r_2}$ lives in the toric lattice $M_1:=\Mat(r_1,n r_2;\ZZ)$, and the lattice polytope $P_{r_2,n r_1}$ lives in the lattice $M_2:=\Mat(r_2,n r_1;\ZZ)$.
+We identify both of these lattices with $M =\Mat(r_2,r_1;\ZZ)^{\times n}$, by taking a tuple of matrices in $M$ and either stacking them horizontally (giving an element of $M_2$) or vertically and then transposing (giving an element of $M_1$), so that taking an intersection makes sense.

+\begin{thm} Assume $\gcd(r_1,r_2)=1$.
 Then the SAGBI basis given by primitive semi-standard tableaux pair induces a toric degeneration of $\K$ to a normal toric variety $X_F$, where $F$ is is normal fan of

-\end{thm} \begin{proof} We first show that the intersection in the statement of the theorem makes sense.
-The lattice polytope $P_{r_1,n r_2}$ lives in the toric lattice $M_1:=\Mat(r_1,n r_2;\ZZ)$, and the lattice polytope $P_{r_2,n r_1}$ lives in the lattice $M_2:=\Mat(r_2,n r_1;\ZZ)$.
-We identify both of these lattices with $M =\Mat(r_2,r_1;\ZZ)^{\times n}$, by taking a tuple of matrices in $M$ and either stacking them horizontally (giving an element of $M_2$) or vertically and then transposing (giving an element of $M_1$).